LilaRest/bulb/bulb_docs/authentication.md

 Group.create(name="SuperUser")
 ```

-> Note that you will have to name parameters with this method.
+> Note that you'll have to name parameters with this method.
 Example : **`User.create(first_name="John", ...)`** and not **`User.create("John", ...)`**.

 <br/>